Magnetic Centrifuge Effects in Ultrafast Laser Ablation Plasmas

 \subsection{Laser Parameters and Detector-Target Geometry}

 The laser parameters are 10~Hz repetition rate at 780~nm wavelength with a pulse width of 185~fs (FWHM) and a contrast ratio of $10^6$.
 The beam is $P$-polarized and focused to a 50~$\mu$m FWHM spot.
-The focused laser intensity on target is $5.2 \times 10^{15}~\mathrm{W/cm^2}$ using an energy fluence of $970~\mathrm{J/cm^2}$.
+The focused laser intensity on target is $5.2 \times 10^{15}~\mathrm{W/cm^2}$ using a pulse energy of $13~\mathrm{mJ}$.
 The laser beam is incident on the target at 45 degrees and the ablation plume leaves normal to the surface.
-The detector is fixed in position and the sample is scanned from zero to 60 degrees \cite{vanrompay2000isotope,usPatent6787723B2}.
-It is important to include here some comments about the experimental set up of the ion sector analyzer that was used in these experiments.
-It can be shown that it operates effectively as an ablation ion-plasma-microscope seeing only a very small fractional area of the plasma.
+As will be discussed later, p polarization and oblique incidence is critically important for these studies.
+The detector is fixed in position and the sample is scanned from zero to 60 degrees with the plume always leaving normal to the surface. \cite{vanrompay2000isotope,van2003mass,usPatent6787723B2}.
+It is important to include here some comments about the experimental set up of the ion spherical sector analyzer that was used in these experiments.
+It can be shown that it operates effectively as an ion-plasma-microscope seeing only a very small fractional area of the plasma at any given setting.
 The detector is 1.1 meters away from the ablation surface.
 It has a 2 mm entrance aperture.
 In addition to this there are two 4 mm apertures placed 1.5 inches apart and centered at 5 inches upstream of the detector entrance.
 All of this strict collimation results in the detector seeing only a very small selected region of the expanding cylinder end of the emitted plasma ions.
 In addition, the conical expansion of the initial cylinder produces a magnification effect further increasing the microscope character of the detector.
-It can be shown (see Appendix 8.2) that for the this arrangement, the visible area of the plasma at the detector is only about 0.22 microns in diameter out of the full 125 micron radial zone of the ablation end cap.
+It can be shown (see Appendix 11.2) that for the this arrangement, the visible area of the plasma at the detector is only about 0.22 microns in diameter out of the full 125 micron radial zone of the ablation end cap.
 In this configuration it provides extraordinary spatial resolution on the ion mass concentrations, charge states, and energy distributions.
-For details concerning this experimental set up see VanRompay et al \cite{vanrompay2000isotope} and \cite{van2003mass} and Appendix Section 8.2.
+For details concerning this experimental set up see \cite{vanrompay2000isotope,van2003mass, usPatent6787723B2} and Appendix Sec.
+11.2.